Yuan-Meng/personal_website/content/posts/vector_retrieval.md

 # Top-$k$ Retrieval Problem

-The startup Pinecone is a lead provider of web-scale commercial top-$k$ retrieval solutions.
+The startup Pinecone is a leading provider of web-scale commercial top-$k$ retrieval solutions.
 In this blogpost, I review key ideas from the new monograph [*Foundations of Vector Retrieval (2024)*](https://arxiv.org/abs/2401.09350) by Sebastian Bruch, a Principal Scientist at Pinecone.

 ## Choices of Distance Functions